goethite/hashivault_vars/README.md

 Use Hashicorp Vault like you would ansible-vault'ed group_vars, domain_vars [a new concept in this module!] and host_vars.

-This module was developed for the [gostint](https://goethite.github.io/gostint/) project.
+This module was originaly developed for the [gostint](https://goethite.github.io/gostint/) project.

 ## Installation